Do you self-sabotage? Missing workouts. Sabotaging your diet. Picking fights.

 Apply the fix of deliberate thinking as the ultimate cause of how you feel about all aspects of your life and I’m sure you’ll be amazed at how your perspective changes.
 You’ll take more responsibility for your feelings, put less blame on others, and be able to shift how you think about your life.

 I offer one on one phone coaching to help teach you how to coach yourself or apply the self-coaching method to work on a particular issue.
-Your first 20-minute mini session is free for new clients only.

 - How to not give up on your dreams

 - how to overcome obstacles (and self-coach)

 - How to apologize or get one & why it’s so important